SciML/Surrogates.jl/docs/src/gek.md

 ### Sampling

 Let's define our bounds, this time we are working in two dimensions.
-In particular we want our first dimension `x` to have bounds `0, 10`, and `0, 10` for the second dimension.
+In particular, we want our first dimension `x` to have bounds `0, 10`, and `0, 10` for the second dimension.
 We are taking 80 samples of the space using Sobol Sequences.
-We then evaluate our function on all of the sampling points.
+We then evaluate our function on all the sampling points.

 ```@example GEK_ND
 n_samples = 45